 What’s covered: Processing of late registration.

 Late Payment Fees

 Cost: $125 for 1st; $175 for 2nd; $35 per month for late payment plan payments

 Who pays: All students who have missed the fee payment deadline and have a balance of $300 or more.
 An additional $175 fee will be added to accounts which are not paid in full by the withdrawal deadline.

 What’s covered: Processing of late payments.

-Who pays: All residence hall students are required to purchase a meal plan, with the exception of graduate students and residents of Cutler Apartment Complex.
-Students who do not live on campus but are interested in purchasing a meal plan can contact Dining Services at 907-474-6661 or firstname.lastname@example.org.
+Who pays: All residence hall students are required to purchase a meal plan, with the exception of residents living in Cutler Apartment Complex, Sustainable Village and graduate students.
+Students who do not live on campus but are interested in purchasing a meal plan can contact Dining Services at 907-474-6661 or email@example.com.
 Please review your dining contract for more details.
 All prices are per semester.

-Munch Money is a declining-balance account used exclusively for food purchases at any UAF campus dining location and at most vending machines.
-Meal plans and Munch Money can be purchased from Dining Services at 116 Eielson.
+Meal plans and Munch Money can be purchased from Dining Services at 118 Eielson.
 Applications are available online at www.uafdining.com; click on Meal Plans.

-NOTE: Lola Tilly Commons and most Wood Center dining locations are closed during UAF winter and spring breaks.
+NOTE: Wood Center dining locations are closed during UAF winter and spring breaks.